plotly/plotly.github.io/_posts/fundamentals/2015-04-24-dates-time-series-and-timestamp.md

 state: active
 tags: fundamentals
 order: 9
-meta_description: Learn how to use dates, time series, and timestamp formats with Plotly graphs.
-Plotly is the easiest and fastest way to make and share graphs online.
+meta_description: Learn how to use dates, time series, and timestamp formats with Chart Studio graphs.
+Chart Studio is the easiest and fastest way to make and share graphs online.
 popularity: featured
 carouselimageurl:
 actioncall: How to use dates, time series, and timestamp formats in Chart Studio